mozilla/addons-frontend/README.md

 * If you had typed `a` when you first started then [jest][] will continue to run the full suite even when you change specific files.
 Type `o` to switch back to the mode of only running tests related to the files you are changing.
+* Sometimes running tests related to your file changes is slow.
+In these cases, you can type `p` or `t` to filter tests by name while you working fixing a specific test suite.
+[More info](https://github.com/jest-community/jest-watch-typeahead).
 * If you see something like `Error watching file for changes: EMFILE` on Mac OS then `brew install watchman` might fix it.
   See https://github.com/facebook/jest/issues/1767